A Ravaged Staten Island in the Victorious New American Nation

 Rape and Sexual Power in Early America

-George Washington himself gave orders on the eve of his surprise attack on Princeton on plundering and the treatment of women and children, seeking to make the distinction between Americans fighting for liberty and the predations of the invader:
+George Washington himself gave orders on the eve of his surprise attack on Princeton about plundering and the treatment of women and children, seeking to make the distinction between Americans fighting for liberty and the predations of the invader:

 "His Excellency General Washington strictly forbids all the officers and soldiers of the Continental army, of the militia and all recruiting parties, plundering any person whatsoever, whether Tories or others.
 The effects of such persons will be applied to public uses in a regular manner, and it is expected that humanity and tenderness to women and children will distinguish brave Americans, contending for liberty, from infamous mercenary ravagers, whether British or Hessians."

-On Staten Island, plundering was widespread during Sullivan's expedition, and it certainly was not limited to legitimate military spoils such as small armed vessels, officer's quarters, and barns full of forage, but also plundering of civilian homes.
+On Staten Island, plundering was widespread during Sullivan's expedition, and it certainly was not limited to legitimate military spoils such as small armed vessels, officer's quarters, and barns full of forage, but extended to plundering of civilian homes.
 There is the possibility that some Continental soldiers resorted to rape as well.

 Alexander Hamilton vs. Isaac Ledyard